Ideas for Healthy, High Calorie Meals and Snacks

 Cold pasta salad with Italian dressing, salami and cheese chunks

-Chef salad with ham/turkey, cheddar cheese, olives, eggs, croutons and ranch dressing
+Chef salad with ham/turkey, cheddar cheese, olives, eggs, croutons, and ranch dressing

-Nuts, sunflower or pumpkin seeds – try adding spices
+Nuts, sunflower or pumpkin seeds – try adding spices or sugar

 Dried fruit